-In the past year, nearly every major SEO media outlet has published their own variation of a search ranking factor correlation study.
-They scrape huge numbers of search engine results and calculate the correlation between Google rank and various SEO metrics such as number of links, keyword density, or CTR.
+In the past year, nearly every major SEO media outlet has published its own variation of a search ranking factor correlation study.
+They scrape huge numbers of search engine ranking results and calculate the correlation between Google rank and various SEO metrics such as the number of links, keyword density, or CTR.

 These correlations, the study authors claim, indicate the relative importance of various search ranking factors in Google’s algorithm.
 A factor with a high correlation is more important than a factor with a low correlation, and we should adjust our SEO accordingly.

 Unfortunately, it’s total bullshit.
 Such conclusions are unsupported speculation at best, and dangerously misleading at worst.

 In this post we’ll look at some of the reasons ranking factor correlation studies are not a useful way to measure the relative importance of search ranking factors, and show you some alternatives you might consider instead.

 Is the Data Science Revolution Leaving SEO Behind?